Complain about a government employee or councillor

 Always think about the true nature of your complaint and consider whether it is reasonable and realistic.
-For example, if you are complaining about a government employee, is it the conduct of the officer or the answer they have given you that you are unhappy with?
+For example, if you are complaining about a government employee, consider whether you are unhappy with the conduct of the officer or the answer they have given you.

 Even if you feel angry or frustrated, be calm and polite.
 By focusing on the issue, you can get your point across better and address your complaint.

 If you make your complaint by phone or in person, ask the person you speak with for their name and their position.
-Keep a record of the date and time of your call and details of your conversation.
+Keep a record of the date and time of your call, and the details of your conversation.

 More serious complaints of corrupt conduct

-Anybody may report suspected corrupt conduct to the Crime and Corruption Commission.
+Anybody may report suspected corrupt conduct to the Crime and Corruption Commission (CCC).
 You do not need proof; you just need sufficient reason to believe that the corrupt conduct has occurred.

 Alternatively, you may report suspected corrupt conduct to the public sector agency concerned.
 The CEO is then obliged to report the matter to the CCC if they have a reasonable suspicion that corrupt conduct has occurred or may be involved.

-Complaints to the CCC must be made by statutory declaration unless there are exceptional circumstances or you are making a public interest disclosure.
-Visit the CCC website for more information about to report corrupt conduct.
+Visit the CCC website for more information about how to report corrupt conduct.

 Don’t make false complaints